theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/guidelines.md

 	```

 - Add the article in the index page of the `articles` folder.
 - Mark new articles in the index page using :material-alert-decagram:.
 Remove the status after a month.
+Example:

 	``` markdown
 	- [Authorization Objects - SAP User Rights {==:material-alert-decagram:==}](authority-objects-sap-user-rights.md)